The Commercial Risk Hiding in Your Inbox

 Why the general email inbox is the most commercially dangerous system in most organisations — and why contract negotiations are where that danger is most concentrated

-Your organisation’s most sensitive commercial information — Investment, pricing positions, approval thresholds, legal advice, competitive intelligence, supplier terms — is almost certainly sitting in a general email inbox.
-Mixed in with newsletters, internal announcements, customer service threads, and routine correspondence.
+Your organisation’s most sensitive commercial information — pricing positions, approval thresholds, legal advice, competitive intelligence, supplier terms — is almost certainly sitting in a general email inbox.
+Mixed in with newsletters, internal announcements, and routine correspondence.
 Accessible to anyone with access to that inbox.
 One misplaced CC away from reaching exactly the wrong person.

 This is not a fringe scenario.
 It is the standard operating environment for contract negotiations in most businesses.
 Not because anyone decided it was a good idea, but because email was already there, everyone already used it, and the alternative — a formal virtual data room — was too heavyweight for anything short of a major transaction.